By Nate Raymond

 "I think this came as a shocker to Ford and IBM," said Michael Hausfeld, a lawyer for the plaintiffs.

-The plaintiffs included South Africans and family members who said they were victims of decades of race-based crimes, including torture and extrajudicial killings, perpetrated by the country's security forces during apartheid.
+The plaintiffs include South Africans and family members who said they were victims of decades of race-based crimes, including torture and extrajudicial killings, by South African security during apartheid.

 Scheindlin's order is the latest fallout from a U.S. Supreme Court decision that limited the ability of human rights plaintiffs to use the Alien Tort Statute to sue companies accused of improper collusion with foreign governments.